yeahdongcn/RSBarcodes_Swift/README.md

 You will need to import RSBarcodes_Swift manually in the ViewController file after creating the file using wizard.

+### Swift Package Manager (required Xcode 11)

+1. Select File > Swift Packages > Add Package Dependency.
+Enter `https://github.com/yeahdongcn/RSBarcodes_Swift` in the "Choose Package Repository" dialog.
+2. In the next page, specify the version resolving rule as "Up to Next Major" with the latest version.
+3. After Xcode checking out the source and resolving the version, you can choose the "RSBarcodes_Swift" library and add it to your app target.

 ### Manual

 1. Add RSBarcodes_Swift as a [submodule](http://git-scm.com/docs/git-submodule) by opening the Terminal, `cd`-ing into your top-level project directory, and entering the command `git submodule add https://github.com/yeahdongcn/RSBarcodes_Swift.git`